 For years, Eaton has maintained strict procedures at every stage of the product development process.
 This discipline has paved the way for collaboration with renowned standards leader, UL (Underwriters Laboratories), to establish measurable cybersecurity criteria for network-connected power management products and systems.

-Eaton introduced the first research and testing facility approved to participate in UL's Data Acceptance Program for cybersecurity in Pittsburgh, Pennsylvania.
+Eaton introduced the first research and testing facility approved to participate in UL's Cybersecurity Client Lab Validation program in Pittsburgh, Pennsylvania.
 And in 2018, UL approved a second Eaton lab to join the program — another industry first — in Pune, India.
 These accredited lab environments provide the global capability to test Eaton products with intelligence or embedded logic to key aspects of the UL 2900-1 1 Standard.

 Michael Regelski, senior vice president and chief technology officer for Eaton's Electrical Sector explains, "We know cybersecurity is a global threat and having the capability worldwide to ensure the highest standards are consistently applied to our technology is a key advantage for our customers."